ricudis/mitsotakiera/README.md

-yAnd now, ladies and gentlemen, we present you with the ultimate hardware accessory from RIKAFR SYSTEMS,
+And now, ladies and gentlemen, we present you with the ultimate hardware accessory from RIKAFR SYSTEMS,

 ### The Mitsotakiera